samjia12/aelfDeveloperCommunity/How to Receive aelf Test Token.md

 ## Test Token Names and Their Purposes

-Mainchain:

-Name: TELF
+Mainchain Test Token Name: TELF

 Uses: Can be used for samechain / cross-chain transaction, purchase resources, vote, as a transaction fee and other scenarios.

-Sidechain:

-Name: STA/STB
+Sidechains Test Token Names: STA/STB

 Uses: Can be used for samechain / cross-chain transaction, can be used as a transaction fee and other scenarios.